Tuition and living expenses information is found on the Office of Student Financial Services website.

 - Part-time MPP and MPM students may apply for the Bryce Harlow Fellowship program.

-McCourt also offers a variety of scholarship opportunities in partnership with other organizations.
+McCourt also offers a variety of scholarship opportunities with other organizations.

 - Admitted Truman Scholars will receive a minimum $15,000 matching scholarship award from McCourt